laminas/laminas-http/docs/book/client/advanced.md

 `$_FILES['bufile']`.
 The content type will be guessed automatically if possible, defaulting to `application/octet-stream`.

-> ### Uploading files
->
+INFO: **Uploading files**
-> When uploading files, the HTTP request `Content-Type` is automatically set to
+When uploading files, the HTTP request `Content-Type` is automatically set to `multipart/form-data`.
-> `multipart/form-data`.
-Keep in mind that you must send a POST or PUT request
-> in order to upload files; most servers will ignore the request body on other
+Keep in mind that you must send a POST or PUT request in order to upload files; most servers will ignore the request body on other request methods.
-> request methods.

-## Sending raw POST data
+## Sending Raw POST Data

 You can send raw POST data via `Laminas\Http\Client` using the `setRawBody()` method.
 This method takes one parameter: the data to send in the request body.